 • treat diseases and pests affecting trees

-• give advice about protecting trees during construction
+• give advice about how to protect trees during construction

 • help improve a tree's health.